Jaywick: Social issues

 The local controlling council, Tendring District Council, are working with the residents of Brooklands on improving the area and trying to buy up land to build new housing.
 Council leader Mick Page stated "The only way we will start anything in Jaywick is for us to lead it.
 We will be the catalyst."
 The council proposed to stop the allocation of housing benefit to rented properties in Jaywick by 2017, to discourage rental in poor quality buildings.
 Former council leader Neil Stock has called Jaywick "an embarrassment to the whole country", blaming planning regulations he believes are draconian.
 Stock reported around 30 to 40 absentee landlords were renting poor quality accommodation to tenants on benefits without requiring any deposit, adding that "the state is subsidising squalor."
-Carswell has been critical of the government's response to Jaywick, noting that although the area contained large numbers of unemployed, these were often people who were unable to find work both due to disabilities or a lack of available jobs.
-He believes the "downward spiral will continue" unless existing planning laws are relaxed and the area has economic investment.

 In 2011, the council complained to then-Prime Minister David Cameron, asking him to lobby the Committee for the 2012 London Olympics to ensure the Olympic torch passed near Jaywick, the only one of the ten most deprived wards in England it would not pass close to.

 The Jaywick Community Resource Centre sits on a former boating lake in Brooklands, and provides support to local residents.
 In 2010, two filmmakers compiled a documentary, Jaywick Escapes, which showed life in the village.
 The film combined archive footage from the estate's early years alongside recent interviews with recovering heroin addicts living in Jaywick.
 It was shown at the 2012 East End Film Festival and an extract was subsequently shown at the Science Museum.
-In 2015, " Jaywick – Benefits by the Sea" aired on Channel 5.
+In 2015, "Jaywick – Benefits by the Sea" aired on Channel 5.
 The programme looked at residents of the dilapidated town and their lifestyles.
 It included a sixty-year-old man who claimed he had not been sober since he was fifteen.
-A few residents of the Tudor Estate, outside the main deprived areas complained and asked the Royal Mail to remove the name Jaywick from their postal address.
+A few residents of the Tudor Estate, outside the main deprived areas, complained and asked the Royal Mail to remove the name Jaywick from their postal address.